NoahSaso/snapper/README.md

 REDIS_URL=redis://localhost:6379
 ```

-### Configure queries
+## Queries

 Add your own queries to the `src/server/queries` directory, and make sure to add
 them to the `src/server/queries/index.ts` file.

-#### Adding a new query
+### Adding a new query

 Adding a new query is very simple.
-You just need to set its name, any
+For a normal URL query, you just need to set
-parameters, URL, and cache TTL.
-You can optionally configure queries further,
+its name, any parameters, URL, and cache TTL.
+A custom query is similar,
+requiring an execute function instead of a URL.
+You can optionally configure
-such as adding headers or transforming the response body.
-See the type in the
+queries further, such as adding headers or transforming the response body.
+See
-`src/types.ts` file for more details.
+the type in the `src/types.ts` file for more details.

+#### All queries support:

+**`type`** is the type of the query (URL or Custom).

 **`name`** is the name of the query, which will be used in the query route and
 also in the cache key.